-The Target of Evaluation (TOE) is the PikeOS Separation Kernel version 4.2.2 running on the microprocessor family (x86 64-bit, ARMv7, or ARMv8) hosting different applications.
+The Target of Evaluation (TOE) is the PikeOS Separation Kernel version 4.2.4 running on the microprocessor family (x86 64-bit, ARMv7, or ARMv8) hosting different applications.
+The TOE is referenced as PikeOS 4.2.4 base product build S6120 for Linux and Windows development host with PikeOS 4.2.4 Certification Kit build S6120.

-The TOE is a separation kernel, which is a special kind of microkernel that allows to effectively separate different applications running on the same platform from each other.
-Applications are hosted in partitions, which can be separated from each other.
+The TOE is a special kind of microkernel, a separation kernel, which allows to effectively separate different applications running on the same platform from each other.
+Applications are hosted in partitions that can be separated from each other.
 Such non-privileged applications can also be operating systems.
 Non-privileged applications may be malicious, and even in that case the TOE ensures that the malicious applications are harming neither the TOE nor other applications in other partitions.
-The TOE will be installed and run on a hardware platform (e.g. embedded system).
-SYSGO defines separation as follows:

-The TOE separates partitions by managing their access to and usage of resources, such as memory, devices, processors, and communication channels, as defined by the configuration.
+The TOE will be installed and run on a hardware platform (e.g. embedded systems).
+SYSGO defines separation as follows: The TOE separates partitions by managing their access to and usage of resources, such as memory, devices, processors, and communication channels, as defined by the configuration.
 Isolation of a partition is the absence of communication with other partitions, except partitions hosting the components implementing the system API, when no communication channels or shared resources between the partition and other partitions are configured.
 Isolation is a special case of separation.
-The TOE is a real time separation kernel; thus, the partitioning is configured statically and the TOE does not include typical desktop operating system services (e.g. user login, printer drivers).
+The TOE is a real time separation kernel, thus, the partitioning is configured statically and the TOE does not include typical desktop operating system services (e.g. user login, printer drivers).